pkamra/recommendation-engine-full-stack/README.md

      - `python setup.py bdist_wheel`
      - `pip install dist/sagemaker_migration_toolkit-0.0.1-py3-none-any.whl`
      - Go to IAM and find the IAM role for Sagemaker which will allow creating SageMaker Models, Endpoint Configurations, and Endpoints.
 It is best practice to create a role with the least priviledges needed.
 For quick start I used the Amazon managed Sagemaker execution role that I used earlier when I set up my Sagemaker domain which was of this kind of format `arn:aws:iam::<ACCOUNT>:role/service-role/AmazonSageMaker-ExecutionRole-XXXXXXX`
-     - Execute this command `sagemaker_migration-configure --module-name sagemaker_migration.configure` and follow steps to enter the arn of the above role when asked.
+     - Execute this command `sagemaker_migration-configure --module-name sagemaker_migration.configure`
+     and follow steps to enter the arn of the above role when asked.
      - Go to testing/sklearn folder
-     - Download the model.joblib from sagemaker notebook and upload it to your Cloud9 Console in testing/sklearn folder or download the model from your s3 bucket where you saved the model while executing the Jupyter Notebook in the steps above.
-I downloaded from the s3 bucket as follows `aws s3 cp s3://awesome2023-XXXXXXXX/model.joblib ./`
+     - Download the model from your s3 bucket where you saved the model while executing the Jupyter Notebook in the steps above.
+I downloaded from the s3 bucket we have been using so far as follows `aws s3 cp s3://awesome2023-XXXXXXXX/model.joblib ./`
      - Inside the testing/sklearn folder , execute `python test.py` .
 This will deploy the sagemaker endpoint for sklearn.
      - Once the endpoint is deployed , go to the AWS Sagemaker console and go to Inference-> Endpoints  and take down the name of the deployed endpoint.
      - Copy the sed command from inside of DEPLOY_INSTRUCTIONS.md , replace the name of sagemaker endpoint and execute the script on the command prompt in cloud 9. `sed -i s@SAGEMAKER-ENDPOINT@xx-xx-xx-xxxx-xx-xx-xx-xx-xx@g localtest.sh`